Writer's Digest presents an excerpt from my webinar for them, 'Three Secrets of the Greats: Structure Your Story for Ultimate Reader Addiction.'

 I have two questions regarding publishing and platform.
 I’m hoping you can answer.
-Is it possible to be a highly successful published author, even best-selling author if the author wishes to remain reclusive, not wishing to do interviews or book tours, and writing under a pseudonym, hoping to keep themselves unknown and private?
+Is it possible to be a highly successful published author, there even best-selling author if the author wishes to remain reclusive, approved not wishing to do interviews or book tours, and writing under a pseudonym, hoping to keep themselves unknown and private?
 Is it possible to only have a blog as a platform, answering questions and updating readers through this route, rather than public engagements?
 Thank you for your time.
 I sincerely appreciate it.
 C. S.

 Wow, C.S., you’re definitely asking what’s on everybody’s minds these days!

 The most succinct answer anyone could give is: in this world, anything’s possible.